CABSEL/ProTINA/salmon_R/salmon_1.0_R/readme.md

-# salmon
 ---
+title: "SALMON package (R)"
-author: "Heeju Noh (heeju.noh@chem.ethz.ch)"
+author: "Heeju Noh", "Rudiyanto Gunawan"
-date: July,19,2017
+date: "July 19, 2017"
+output: html_document
 ---

-This is a short guidance for installing and implementing `salmon`.
+### SALMON version 1.0

+The MATLAB subroutines in the SALMON package (__v.1.0__) have been successfully tested on __R (>= 3.3.2)__  platforms.
+Please refer to the SALMON manuscript for more detailed information about the algorithm.
+Any questions regarding SALMON usage can be addressed to heeju.noh@chem.ethz.ch or to rudi.gunawan@chem.ethz.ch.

-## Installation instruction:
+#### Installation instruction:

-to install `salmon` directly from github repository, `devtools` is required.
+To install `salmon` directly from github repository, `devtools` is required.

 1. Install and load `devtools` package.
-2. Install the package, using `devtools::install_github("CABSEL/salmon/salmon_R/salmon_0.1.0_R")`.
+2. Install the package, using `devtools::install_github("CABSEL/salmon/salmon_R/salmon_1.0_R")`.
 Your package is inatalled in R library directory.
 3. Load the package, using `library(salmon)`.

-## Example data
+#### Example data in SALMON package

 SALMON package includes microarray data from the chromatin targeting study using mouse pancreatic beta cells [1]: